bunyan-logger/demo-remote-logging/README.md

 ## And Then...

-While the tree nodes are running, start another global node.
+While the three nodes are running, start another global node.
 You'll need to call it `global1` (or anything else starting "global").